cs-uob/COMSM0085/exercises/part1/src/build2/c.md

 ## Make

 Type `make` to build sqlite.
-If it's not installed, `sudo apk add make` will fix that.
+If it's not installed, `sudo apt install make` will fix that.

 Some of the compiler commands might take a while to run.
 While they're running, note the number of configuration variables (everything passed with a `-D`) involved; some of them turn on/off features (for example readline support is off if it can't find the header files for it on your system) and some of them set options specific to the operating system and compiler, for example `-DHAVE_STRING_H` defines whether `string.h` exists on your system.